dawnrydavocol/nest-pure-interview/readme.md

 # Property Agent Management System
+### 🔖 This project was referenced from one of my GitHub [repositories](https://github.com/Trizennith/nullveria/tree/feature-secure-auth).

 This project is a simple Notes Management API built with NestJS.
 It is designed for technical interview tests and demonstrates the implementation of CRUD operations for managing notes, properties, agents, and tenants.